Redactix

 Create the Uploads Directory

-Make sure the uploads directory exists and is writable.
-The script will create .htaccess automatically for security.
+Make sure the uploads directory exists and is writable by the web server.

 mkdir uploads chmod 755 uploads